 This is a remote learning course.
 Led by an onscreen expert who is fully DBS-checked, you will join a small group of other young learners online, working together and making lots of progress in fun and interactive sessions.
 All sessions are monitored and recorded for safety.

-This course is also available in part-time formats.
+This course is also available in part-time and in-person formats.

 |How would you compare your experience at Fire Tech to school?
 Score: 4.4/5|